MorrisSimons/Legal-KnowledgeGraph/README.md

 TODO:
 - [ ] Right now im just scraping legal documents.
-- [ ] Then Transform the data play around how we are going to model it.
+- [ ] Then, transform the data, play around with how we are going to model it.